Flone-dnb/FBugReporter/README.md

 To build the server you will need [Rust](https://www.rust-lang.org/tools/install).
 The server uses SQLite to store data.
 In order to build the server you also need have `sqlite3` installed.

-For Windows users we have a built version of `sqlite3` in `server/sqlite3-windows`.
-In order to use it, create an environment variable with the name `SQLITE3_LIB_DIR` that points to this directory before building the `server` or `database_manager`.
+For Windows users we have a built version of `sqlite3` in `server/sqlite3-windows` that will be automatically used.

 **Build:**